sdil/voting-serverless-cdk/README.md

 - CI/CD setup.
 Currently I'm pushing to prod from CDK CLI
 - E2E testing
 - Support all CRUD operations
-- Support pagination on polls listing in main page
+- Support pagination on polls listing on the main page
 - Tune the AWS Lambda and choose the right-size Lambda
 - Optimize the DynamoDB table (read [Alex Debrie's book](https://www.dynamodbbook.com/))
 - Add monitoring & alerting (refer [this article](https://lumigo.io/blog/what-alerts-should-you-have-for-serverless-applications/) by Yan Chui)
 - Use [AWS Lambda Powertools](https://github.com/awslabs/aws-lambda-powertools-python) for logging, tracing & metrics

-## Personal Takeways / Lesson Learned
+## Personal Takeaways / Lesson Learned

 - **[AWS CloudFront]** When deploying SSR websites on CloudFront, you cannot point the origin to S3 Bucket.
 Instead, you have to point the origin to S3 DNS name (eg. `<bucket>.s3-website.us-east-2.amazonaws.com`) as Custom Origin, not S3 Origin.
 - **[AWS API Gateway]** It's almost impossible to write an API Doc for AWS API Gateway HTTP API, so use REST API if you planning to have one.